 Method 1: Splash Type Aerator

 Use a spray or movable splash-type aerator in your tank water.
 According to IFA, a motor pump or a mobile tractor can be employed for urgent Aeration for ponds.
 You should apply it when fish exhibit symptoms of oxygen forfeiture or test shows low oxygen levels.
 These devices can help to quickly increase the dissolved oxygen in 3-20 acre ponds.

 Install and operate a steady diffuser method, slow-running paddle wheel and fan, airlift pump suggested by IFAS.
 These regulated mechanisms can unsettle and blend water on a roster and stabilize the oxygen level to a suitable range.
 It can be the wave and wind action or blending of less oxygenated water and higher oxygenated water levels.

 Method 3: Air Pump

-Install an air pump attached with an air stone, and run it for your aquarium.
+Install an air pump attached to an air stone, and run it for your aquarium.
 Anything that encourages water flow is perfect for agitating the water surface of your aquarium.
 It can be an aquarium bubbler, HOB filter, Powerhead, Wavemaker, Spray bar, Lily pipe, etc.

 These machines can cause turbulence in the surface water, which increases the gas exchange between water and air.
-Similar to the adjustable pond aerators, they can circulate dissolved oxygen evenly by mixing the water.
+Similar to adjustable pond aerators, they can circulate dissolved oxygen evenly by mixing the water.
 Aquarium filters frequently agitate the water and also endorse water oxygenation.

 Method 4: Live Plants